 Former unified heavyweight champion Andy Ruiz Jr. is open to facing two-time ex-world title challenger Luis Ortiz upon his return to action.

-Ruiz Jr. is chasing high-profile names after losing his belts to Anthony Joshua in a rematch last December.
+Ruiz Jr. is chasing high-profile names after losing his belts to Anthony Joshua in a December rematch.

-‘The Destroyer’ came in vastly overweight for the second fight and was easily dealt with by the rangier more elusive Joshua in Saudi Arabia.
+‘The Destroyer’ came in vastly overweight for the second fight and was quickly dealt with by the rangier, more elusive Joshua in Saudi Arabia.

 Roundly panned for his reign at the top due to partying and not taking it seriously enough, Ruiz now seems ready to knuckle down.

 The 30-year-old sees a collision with Ortiz as a key part of getting another crack at the title.

 “Would you want to see this fight?
 Retweet and let me know,” said Ruiz when asking his followers for their thoughts.